bbaker13/mrSmiley/README.md

 Changed the game to reset the cursor to the bottom left so it's *slightly* more difficult to break in the case of a random click.

+### 0.0.5

+Changed Mr Smiley to a spooky ghost for Halloween.
+This might get left in for months due to laziness.

 **Enjoy!**